learn-the-web/topics/advanced-performance/index.md

 *First, try remove all the duplicate code and try to merge your CSS into common components.*

-After doing that we can reduce the size of our code, a process called minification.
+After doing that we can reduce the size of our code even more, a process called minification.
 It’s like smushing images, but for code.
 It removes all the extra characters, all the white space, all the tabs—everything that’s helpful for humans and unnecessary for computers.
 Resulting in a smaller file size.

 Concatenation is just a fancy word for combining.